digitickets/omnipay-verifone-web-service/README.md

 ## What's Included

-This driver currently only supports Session-Based transactions, except for refunds, which are non-session-based and have been implemented.
+This driver was originally written to support Session-Based transactions (except for refunds, which are non-session-based and were implemented).
+We then realised that Session-based didn't work for us, so Non Session-Based was implemented.

 If you register a token, by default repeat payments will be available on any payments, although actually making repeat payments is not yet implemented.

 ## What's Not Included

-This driver currently does not support Non-Session-Based transactions (except refunds, as above).

 It does not currently support PAYERAUTH.

+The Session-based code wasn't completely finished, although it does work as it is.
+Ideally the token registration and confirm/reject messages need to be handled inside the purchase/refund request classes.

 ## Basic Usage

-This driver supports the following process to handle a transaction:
+This driver supports the following processes to handle transactions and refunds:

+### Non Session-based

+Purchase Request (Transaction Request) -> Purchase Response (plus confirm/reject request)

+Refund Request (Transaction Request) -> Refund Response (plus confirm/reject request)

+### Session-based

 Generate Session Request -> Generate Session Response\
 -> \<card form submission to Verifone>\
 -> Get Card Details Request -> Get Card Details Response\
 -> Token Registration Request -> Token Registration Response [optional step]\
 -> Purchase Request -> Purchase Response\
 Then one of:\
--> Confirm Request -> Confirm Response\
-or\
--> Reject Request -> Reject Response

-It also supports making a refund:
-Transaction (Refund) Request (non-session-based) -> Refund Response Then one of:\
 -> Confirm Request -> Confirm Response\
 or\